miwgu/RPG_ConsoleApp/README.md

 method, only a test suite needs to be run.
 The tests should cover all the public facing methods of the Heroes as well as any functionality used in those processes.

-## Need to fix

-Calculating total attributes does not work just now.
-I notice it when I go throw testings.